BSBO

 Annalise Bokenkamp, Research Assistant

-Annalise first went bird-watching in Mohican State Park with a high school science teacher who did a unit on ornithology.
+Annalise first went birding in Mohican State Park with a high school science teacher who did a unit on ornithology.
 He inspired her to study biology in college, but she didn’t decide to focus on birds until she pursued a graduate degree in Scotland.
-Some of her fieldwork there included blue tit nest box studies and black-legged kittiwake monitoring.
+Some of her fieldwork there included Blue Tit nest box studies and Black-legged Kittiwake monitoring.
 After having some experience with banding in the UK, Annalise knew it was something that she wanted to continue when she returned to the U.S. Luckily, she made it back to Ohio just in time for BSBO’s 2019 spring season and spent the next few years volunteering at the banding station.
 She’s thrilled to be part of the BSBO team and looks forward to learning more about the ins and outs of the marsh.

 Picture